 Predictive analysis with the help of Pulse

 Building Predictive Models: Once the data is prepared, predictive models can be built using machine learning algorithms.
-These models can predict future outcomes based on historical data and patterns found in the pulse data.
+These models can predict future outcomes based on historical data and patterns found in the Pulse data.
 For finance, this could mean predicting customer churn, likelihood of default, potential upsell opportunities, etc.

 Dynamic Segment: Predictive analysis can help segment customers based on their behaviour and preferences and predict future actions.
-This Segmentation can be used for targeted marketing campaigns, personalised offerings, and improving customer satisfaction.
+This segmentation can be used for targeted marketing campaigns, personalised offerings, and improving customer satisfaction.

 Benefits of Predictive Analysis in Finance